wangying8052/ITOsolution-Runnable-Jar/README.md

 Project Description
 ================================================================================
-ITOsolution is a powerful tool that takes both test effort and focus into consideration when generating test orders.
+ITOsolution is a powerful tool that takes both test effort and focus into consideration to generate integration test orders.

 LICENSE
 ================================================================================